-Pineapple juice has a number of excellent health benefits, including boosting the immune system, improving growth and development, eliminating inflammation, protecting heart health, balancing mood, aiding muscle function, preventing cancer, increasing fertility and speeding up digestion.
-There are also some side effects associated with pineapple juice, such as complications with pregnancy and diabetes, weight gain, skin inflammation, allergic reactions, bleeding problems and potential threats to your oral health.
-When used in moderation, however, this juice can have a range of positive effects for overall health.
+Pineapple juice has a number of excellent health benefits, including boosting the immune system, improving growth and development, eliminating inflammation, and protecting heart health.
+It is also good for balancing mood, improving the muscle function, preventing cancer, increasing fertility, and speeding up digestion.

 What is Pineapple Juice?

 Pineapple juice is the sweet and delicious juice squeezed from the pineapple fruit, which bears the scientific name Ananas comosus.
 This sugar-rich fruit is originally native to South America, specifically Brazil and Paraguay, but it has since spread throughout Central America, the Caribbean, and other tropical regions where the plant can thrive.

 Pineapple Juice Nutrition Facts